Goodbye, Section 377? Here’s What Delhi Thinks About Homosexuality

 Video Editor: Rahul Sanpui

-(On 9 July, the Supreme Court began hearing pleas challenging the constitutional validity of Section 377 of the IPC, which criminalises homosexuality.
-In light of this development, The Quint is reposting this video from its archives.
-This story was first published on 21 March 2017.)
+(On September 6 the Supreme Court has decriminalised consensual gay sex between adults and struck down parts of Section 377 of the IPC, which criminalised homosexuality.
+In light of this development, The Quint is republishing this video from its archives.
+This story was first published on 21 March 2018.)

 Mamata Banerjee once said, “What Bengal thinks today, India thinks tomorrow.”